baratgabor/MyWarehouse/README.md

 It you wish to clone this repository and use it (for whatever purpose you see fit), you'll have to take care of the following:

-- Download and install **.NET 5 and ASP.NET Core 5 runtime** for the backend.
-The other project dependencies will be restored via NuGet.
+- **Set up backend:** Download and install **.NET 5 and ASP.NET Core 5 runtime** for the backend.
+The other project dependencies will be restored via NuGet when you run the project.
+If you're new to .NET, you should be aware of the handy `dotnet restore`, `dotnet build`, `dotnet test`, and `dotnet run` CLI commands.

-- Install **Node.js and npm package manager** on your machine, and run `npm install` in the `WebUI` project folder to restore the frontend packages.
+- **Set up frontend:** Install **Node.js and npm package manager** on your machine, and run `npm install` in the `WebUI` project folder to restore the frontend packages.
 Frontend can be run with `ng serve`.

-- The less obvious one – **Secrets in configuration**:
+- If you have issues setting up or running the backend or the frontend, you can look into the `run` commands issued by the [CI/CD pipelines](CI/CD pipelines), because they do exactly that during the testing and deployment workflows.

+- **CORS settings:** If you run the frontend and the backend on different hosts (which most probably will happen), you'll need to add the host address of the frontend to the `CorsSettings.AllowedOrigins` array in the `appsettings.JSON` or `appsettings.Development.json` configuration file (or put it into the user secrets or environment variables, as described below).

+- **Secrets:**

 - The backend system relies on multiple configuration values that are treated as 'secrets' and aren't part of the configuration committed to git.
 A `// Secret` comment identifies these in `WebApi.appsettings.json`.

    - An excellent place for these secrets is the **User Secrets file**.
 You can access this file by right-clicking the `WebApi` project, and selecting **Manage User Secrets**.
         - This opens a `secrets.json` file (which is actually located in your user profile folder, and not in the solution folder).
 In this json file you can enter any additional configuration values you'd want to see injected over the default appsettings.json (ideally only the secrets).